 The Artisanal Vinegar Maker’s Handbook by Bettina Malle

-Vinegar requires two steps of fermentation, is an essential ingredient in canning, and is rarely covered in other books, so a dedicated resource like this book is an essential.
+Vinegar requires two steps of fermentation, is an essential ingredient in canning, and is rarely covered in other books, so a dedicated resource like this book is essential for preppers.

 This handbook can be technical, but the instructions are still clear.
 Different methods, how to improve quality, and how to gauge acetic acid content, are all discussed at length.